jtanderson/BIOME-z-Project/GUI/Readme.md

 - If someone attempts to select multiple rows and uses `shift` or `ctrl`, some errors are thrown in the console.
 The program can still run, so this could be ignored.

 #### To be completed:
-- [ ] Attach/put-together Jack Stoetzel's new parser to the GUI along with the label management system.
+- [X] Attach/put-together Jack Stoetzel's new parser to the GUI along with the label management system.
 - [ ] Include the labels/tags column to the csv file.
 Increase the table row count?
-- [ ] Get started adding more components to the Build tab.
+- [X] Get started adding more components to the Build tab.
 - [ ] Once ready, put together the statistics tab (mainly graphs and or charts).
-- [ ] Include a `?` as the icon image for the separate label window?
+- [ ] Fix the neural network building function(s), so it will build with a label that does not exist in rdf file.
+  - For ex: "Social Studies" has 0 instances in the BIOME-z data, therefore will endlessly loop.